WrongChemist/fibernettest/README.md

 ### To be implemented:
 1. More efficient function design, such as separate functions for Selenium actions and their wait times (or other conditions).
+2. Tests for store item reviews.
-2. Once site functionality is fixed, include omitted tests, such as checkout, or user-profile page navigation.
+3. Once site functionality is fixed, include omitted tests, such as checkout, or user-profile page navigation.
-3. Multi-column dropdown handling.
+4. Multi-column dropdown handling.
-4. Testing for navigation using the side-menu in the store's item browser was skipped due to time constraint (would have worked similarly to testing the store navigation from the header drodpowns - counter how many are present, go through each and make sure they lead to the correct page, and make sure the displayed numbers of items match).
+5. Testing for navigation using the side-menu in the store's item browser was skipped due to time constraint (would have worked similarly to testing the store navigation from the header drodpowns - counter how many are present, go through each and make sure they lead to the correct page, and make sure the displayed numbers of items match).
-5. Implementation for the Allure test result visualizer (again, due to needing a day or two that was not available).
+6. Implementation for the Allure test result visualizer (again, due to needing a day or two that was not available).
-6. Refined test parameters and reporting, depending on requirements and what faults are found (currently, the tests can only "fail" in general, without specifying causes).
+7. Refined test parameters and reporting, depending on requirements and what faults are found (currently, the tests can only "fail" in general, without specifying causes).
-7. Automated updating of browser drivers, per installed browser version.
+8. Automated updating of browser drivers, per installed browser version.
 This would eliminate the need for manual updates.

 ### Known issues with the site itself:
 1. Using the "Search" function while the Search field isn't empty will lead to an "Internal error" page.